-Bell Cutoff is the length of time the bells sound before they are automatically silenced by the panel.
+Bell Cutoff is the length of time the bells will sound before they are automatically silenced by the panel.
 A time of 0 disables this feature.
 The cutoff can be set from 5 to 30 minutes.
+If the cutoff is used, it must be longer than the Bell Timeout.